OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 [toc](../README.md) | [next](../tutorial-1/README.md)

-Here we describe getting setup for the workshop
+Here we describe getting setup for the workshop.

 ---